-This Code applies to all meetings of Council and committees of Council of which all the members are Councillors (committees of Council).
-Council committees whose members include persons other than Councillors may adopt their own rules for meetings unless the Council determines otherwise.
+This code applies to all meetings of council and committees of council of which all the members are councillors (committees of council).
+Council committees whose members include persons other than councillors may adopt their own rules for meetings unless the council determines otherwise.

-Council and a committee of the Council of which all the members are Councillors must conduct its meetings in accordance with the Code adopted by the Council.
+A council and a committee of the council of which all the members are councillors must conduct its meetings in accordance with the code of meeting practice adopted by the council.